OpenStackOnRaPi/ostackinstall/README.md

   * Install `python-openstackclient` to access OpenStack commands in the console
     ```bash
+    $ pip install python-openstackclient -c https://releases.openstack.org/constraints/upper/2025.1
-    #for the unmaintained release 2023.1
+           ==> for the unmaintained release 2023.1:
                pip install python-openstackclient -c https://opendev.org/openstack/requirements/raw/branch/unmaintained/2023.1/upper-constraints.txt
-    #other options (for maintained releases)
-      #pip install python-openstackclient -c https://releases.openstack.org/constraints/upper/2024.1
-      #pip install python-openstackclient -c https://releases.openstack.org/constraints/upper/2025.1
     ```

   * Run post-deploy script, create appropriate directories and copy cloud.config file (it will be needed by install-runonce stript in a while to create your first instance):

     ```

+    # for 2025.1 (a form slightly different from 2023.1 because inventory folder /etc/kolla/ansible/inventory has been
+    # introduced in 2025.1 and script post-deploy requires this inventory as command parapeter, but this change has not been
+    # reflected in the original Kolla-Ansible guide); we can point to inventory file located elsewhere, e.g., in our
+    # working directory as assumed below:
+    $ kolla-ansible post-deploy -i multinode-2025.1

     # for 2023.1 (existence of inventory file in working directory is checked so do do not have to provide inventory file name here)
-    kolla-ansible post-deploy

-    # for 2025.1 (slightly different form because inventory folder /etc/kolla/ansible/inventory has been introduced in 2025.1 and script post-deploy requires this inventory as command parapeter, but this change has not be reflected in the original Kolla-Ansible guide); we can point to inventory file located elsewhere, e.g., in the working directory as assumed below
-    kolla-ansible post-deploy -i multinode-2025.1
+    $ kolla-ansible post-deploy

-    sudo mkdir ~/.config
+    $ sudo mkdir ~/.config
-    mkdir ~/.config/openstack
+    $ mkdir ~/.config/openstack
     #if you see error notification about unreachability of a file, do: $ chmod -R u+r <unreachable-directory-name>
-    sudo cp /etc/kolla/clouds.yaml /etc/openstack/clouds.yaml
+    $ sudo cp /etc/kolla/clouds.yaml /etc/openstack/clouds.yaml
-    cp /etc/kolla/clouds.yaml ~/.config/openstack/clouds.yaml
+    $ cp /etc/kolla/clouds.yaml ~/.config/openstack/clouds.yaml
     ```

 #### 5.v.b First checks - create the first instance